iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

 ### Workflow of `IncomingBundleBuilder`

-The workflow for an incoming bundle would looke like this:
+The workflow for an incoming bundle would look like this:

 ```rust
 // Push transactions into the the incoming bundle builder